 share—The 1933 Cosmopolitan Daisy and Ocean Spray’s 1968 Harpoon.
 In the 1933 book Pioneers of Mixing Drinks at Elite Bars published by the American Travelling Mixologists, there is a cocktail named Cosmopolitan Daisy that some believe to be an early version of the Cosmopolitan.
 I don’t agree.

 The Cosmopolitan Daisy is made with gin, Cointreau (high-end triple sec/orange liqueur), lemon juice, and raspberry syrup with a raspberry

 garnish—making the only common ingredient the orange liqueur.
 Plus, it should be called "Cosmopolitan Daisy."
-For example, would you drop the cocktail category name of a Tom Collins or John Collins to Tom or John?
-Yes, it is served straight up in a cocktail glass and also pink in color, but four other ingredients do not match up; gin, lemon juice, raspberry syrup, and raspberry garnish.
+For example, would you drop the cocktail category name of Tom Collins or John Collins to Tom or John?
+Yes, it is served straight up in a cocktail glass and is also pink in color, but four other ingredients do not match up; gin, lemon juice, raspberry syrup, and raspberry garnish.
 I made this drink, and I liked it.
 However, it's nothing like the modern Cosmopolitan, but again, how can it be when they both only have one ingredient in common

 Sarah Jessica Parker in Sex and the City, Season 5, 2002.
 HBO / Photofest